Raku/problem-solving/solutions/language/Value-Types.md

 - `ValueList` to represent immutable positional value type
 - `ValueMap` to represent immutable associative value type

-Both types are characterized by forcible de-containerization of any object, stored in them.
+Both types are characterized by forcible scalar de-containerization of any object, stored in them.
 For example, here is how it must work with lists:

     my $val = 42;
     my $l := List.new($val);
     say $l[0].VAR.^name; # Scalar
     my $vl := ValueList.new($val);
     say $vl[0].VAR.^name; # Int

+It also means that for any `Value*`-type structures instances of any non-value type classes, including but not limited to `Array` and `Hash`, are considered the same value if they're the same object, not if their content is identical.

 ## Reasoning